Signed in as:

 Q: Can ducks be kept with other poultry or livestock?

 A: Yes, ducks can be kept with other poultry or livestock as long as they have enough space and are properly supervised.
-However, it is important to make sure that the other animals are not aggressive towards the ducks and that their diets are compatible.
+However, it is important to note that ducks mating with chickens, or the other way around can be an issue.
+Please contact us for advice.

 Q: How can I keep my ducks safe from predators?